MARTIMM/Sultanstrail/README.md

-# App to walk the trail of sultans
+# Mobile App to walk the Trail of Sultans

 ## Description